 Name: Inventory item No.: 35 Other Names: Type of Item: Precinct Address: 92-96 Brighton Boulevard, Bondi Beach Group of Buildings Single Building X Land Title Information: Lot 1 Sec 7 Engineering Work Historic Site Description and Historic Background: Occupying an extended frontage to the eastern side of Campbell Parade the three storey rendered and painted brick mixed use building utilises the Inter War Functionalist Style to dramatic effect.
 The building frontage to Campbell Parade frontage has flush elevations of strip window openings now enclosed by painted timber frames.
 The elevation is cranked about a central vertical fin, stepping down of the southern side emphasising the curved cap of the vertical blade.
 The cranked frontage reflecting the change in alignment of Campbell Parade is repeated in the continuous street awning also stepped at the central fin.
-Both awning and elevation above are curved about the corner facing Brighton Boulevard.
-The south facing elevation to Brighton Boulevard comprises a series of curved and flat-faced bays stepped about a deep-set entry.
-A prominent central bay is cantilevered over the ground floor level with exposed concrete sills enhancing the curved panels of strip windows.
-A glazed vertical panel of coloured glass and stylised curved typeface signage identifies the main entry from Brighton Boulevard.
-The building despite ongoing and generally unsympathetic change particularly to shop frontages beneath the main awning retains the core Functionalist style form and detail.
-The composition borrows freely from ocean liners of the period providing the basis for what was then termed the 'Liner Style'.
+Both awning and elevation to Brighton Boulevard comprises a series of curved and flat-faced bays stepped about a deep-set entry.
+A prominent central bay is cantilevered over the ground floor level with exposed concrete sills enhancing the curved typeface signage identifies the main entry from Brighton Boulevard.
+The building despite ongoing and generally unsympathetic change particularly to shop frontages beneath the "Liner Style'.
 The building was constructed during the Inter War period at the northern terminus of the Bondi tram service.
 Extension of the Bondi tram route north to Brighton Boulevard and the growing popularity of the residential flat building after World War One provided impetus for construction in North Bondi.
 Building frontages overlooking the Beach employed the fashionable styles of the period with increasing preference for the streamline forms of the later Art Deco and Functionalist movements.
-Significance: The Inter War mixed use building at 92-96 Brighton Boulevard, Bondi Beach, is a notable ex Period: 1800-1858 1859-1880 1881-1918 X 1919-1968 1969-1989 1990-2003 Settlement Patterns: Land Grants Private Subdivisions Suburban development Other References: Photo: Significance: Historic X Scientific Cultural Social Archaeological Architectural Natural Aesthetic X
+Significance: The Inter War mixed use building at 92-96 Brighton Boulevard, Bondi Beach, is a notable example of the styles and forms employed in expansion of Inter War flat construction to the northern end of the Campbell Parade beach frontage.
+The building demonstrates the aesthetic influences of the Campbell Parade beach frontage.
+The building demonstrates the aesthetic influences of the Campbell Parade beach frontage.
+The building demonstrates the Period: 1800-1858 1859-1880 1881-1918 X 1919-1968 1969-1989 1990-2003 Settlement Patterns: Land Grants Private Subdivisions Suburban development Other References: <image/> Significance: Historic X Scientific Cultural Social Archaeological Architectural Natural Aesthetic X